-Miami, Florida, is located on the South East Coast of the USA, shoring the majestic ocean with the Caribbean neighbours, The Bahamas, and the popular vacation spot Haiti.
-Common things that come to mind about Miami, Florida, are the beach life, parties, and palm trees but the stunning Miami sunsets are highly underappreciated.
+Miami, Florida, is located on the southeastern coast of the USA, sharing the majestic ocean with the Caribbean neighbors, The Bahamas, and the popular vacation spot Haiti.
+Common things that come to mind about Miami, Florida, are the beach life, parties, and palm trees, but the stunning Miami sunsets are highly underappreciated.

-This article details the sunset spots in Miami and many other fun things to do hanging out with friends on the beaches of Miami, Florida.
+This article details sunset spots in Miami and many other fun things to do while hanging out with friends on the beaches of Miami, Florida.

 Of course, Miami, Florida, is one of the best places in the country and the world to visit and enjoy the sunrise, sunsets, and panoramic views of the beaches.
 There are several beaches in Miami to select from, and immerse yourself in the vibrant horizon the beach offers.